React Native

 In order to perform an Onboarding or an Authenticate, you should follow those steps:

-3. : launch a user workflow and use the Message handler to get insights about the user workflow
+3. Start an onboarding or authenticate flow and get the user workflow result from SDK: launch a user workflow and use the Message handler to get insights about the user workflow

-4. : use your callback or the endpoint to get the analysis result
+4. Get the Analysis result: use your callback or the endpoint to get the analysis result

 1. Set up the SDK